mapbox/mapbox-gl-draw/README.md

 ### Naming actions

 We're trying to follow standards when naming things.
-Here is a collection of links where we look for inspriation.
+Here is a collection of links where we look for inspiration.

 - http://turfjs.org/docs.html
 - http://toblerity.org/shapely/manual.html